Postgres instance manager v1

 The shutdown procedure is composed of two steps:

 The instance manager requests a smart shut down, disallowing any new connection to PostgreSQL.
-This step will last for half of the time set in
+This step will last for up to

 If PostgreSQL is still up, the instance manager requests a fast shut down, terminating any existing connection and exiting promptly.
-If the instance is archiving and/or streaming WAL files, the process will wait for up to the remaining half of the time set in
+If the instance is archiving and/or streaming WAL files, the process will wait for up to the remaining time set in